itsadi08/-8-Weeks-SQL-Challenge/README.md

 This repository contains my analysis for the #8WeekSQLChallenge using MySQL and PostgreSQL.

-I like to thank @DataWithDanny for interesting SQL case studies!
+I like to thank @DataWithDanny for these interesting SQL case studies!

 Here's the link for Challenge- (https://8weeksqlchallenge.com)